rmunn/commandline-wiki-clone/Getting-Started.md

 $ app --userid=root
 ```

-`Option` attribute also supports a `Separator` property to mimic the deprecated `OptionList` behavior when applied to sequences.
+`Option` attribute also supports a `Separator` property to mimic the deprecated `OptionList` behaviour when applied to sequences.
 ```csharp
 class Options {
   [Option('t', Separator=':')]